alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 When loading configurations from a `.env` file the [python-dotenv](https://github.com/theskumar/python-dotenv) package is required.
 {{< /admonition >}}

 Here we are making use of Pydantic's  [settings management](https://pydantic-docs.helpmanual.io/usage/settings/).
-By default the `BaseSettings` class will try to read the environment variables set at system level using [os.environ](https://docs.python.org/3/library/os.html#os.environ).
+By default, the `BaseSettings` class will try to read the environment variables set at system level using [os.environ](https://docs.python.org/3/library/os.html#os.environ).
 However in our case instead we are specifying that we would like our environment variables to be read from a `.env` file.
 Pydantic relies on the [python-dotenv](https://github.com/theskumar/python-dotenv) package to achieve this, let's add it as a dependency now.
 ```shell
 poetry add python-dotenv
 ```

-And now we will the create `.env` file at the root of the project directory.
+And now we will create the `.env` file at the root of the project directory.

 ### .env